webplatform/docs/apis/css-regions/Region/index.md

 |Language=JavaScript
 |Description=Determines if an element is currently set to behave as a region:
 |Code=function isRegion(node) {
+    // element never behaved as a region: if (! node.getRegionFlowRanges) return(false);
-    if (node.getRegionFlowRanges() == null) return(false);
+    // element only previously behaved as a region: if (node.getRegionFlowRanges() == null) return(false);
+    // element is currently a region:
     return(true);
 }

 }}
 }}
 {{Notes_Section